- involves a risk to the health or safety of a relevant worker

 An EPH attended a construction worksite that had non-compliant scaffolding.
 Based on this interaction the EPH assumes that other construction worksites have the same non-compliances and bases their entry under S.117 on this assumption - this is not considered to be a ‘reasonable suspicion’.

 To have a reasonable suspicion, there must be some factual basis for the suspicion.
-The entry permit holder must have some information about events in the workplace that would lead to a reasonable belief that there has been a contravention, or there is a contravention occurring.
+The entry permit holder must have some information about events in the workplace that would lead to a belief that there has been a contravention, or there is a contravention occurring.

 This may include: